 You’ll find everything you need for any water activity or water sport at Virginia Beach’s Fishing Center in Rudee Inlet.
 This is your go-to hub to rent jet skis, go parasailing, or choose from a fleet of boats from Rudee Tours when you head out onto the ocean to dolphin watch or just go fast!
 Is fishing on your list of “to-do’s” while you’re in town?
 You’ve come to the right place.
 Virginia Beach Fishing Center is the home of the largest sport-fishing fleet in Virginia!
 Their charter fleet runs year-around out of Virginia Beach and “is always ready to take you on your next great adventure.”
 Rudee Inlet offers a fish cleaning service, and there is a spot for transients to fuel up and dock.

 Kayaking is the perfect way to get up close and personal to ocean life and is indeed considered a “watersport”.
-Virginia Beach hosts many local businesses who offer kayak tours of the inland waterways, as well as out into the ocean!
+Virginia Beach hosts many local businesses that offer kayak tours of the inland waterways, as well as out into the ocean!
 Pop over to our article about how to Sea kayak along the Virginia Coast for more ideas on where to point your kayak!
 And be sure to check out the Kayak Search and Find for more things to see while on a sea kayaking trip.
 Share your favorite photos with friends and family on the FamilyApp.

-5) Boogie, Skim or Skin?
+5) Boogie, Skim, or Skin?

 Ever wondered what’s the difference between these three “boarding” watersports?
-A “boogie board” is a smaller board used for body boarding.
-A “skim board” is used to “used to glide across the water’s surface to meet an incoming breaking wave, and ride it back to shore”.
+A “boogie board” is a smaller board used for bodyboarding.
+A “skimboard” is used to “used to glide across the water’s surface to meet an incoming breaking wave, and ride it back to shore”.
 “Skin boarding” is exactly what you think it is – using your own body to ride the wave.
 If you’re new to riding waves, using a boogie board as your first tool is a good introduction.
 A boogie board serves as a handy floatation device (remember: knowing how to swim is still essential).
-You can also wear flippers to fine tune your kicking skills as you race to catch the next wave.
+You can also wear flippers to fine-tune your kicking skills as you race to catch the next wave.

-6) One word: SWIM
+6) One Word: SWIM

 The Atlantic Ocean provides a beautiful place for swimming, but it can be a bit more challenging than paddling around in the backyard pool.
-Before you head into the water, it’s important to read articles, such as Virginia Beach Lifeguard Association’s “Beach Safety”.
+Before you head into the water, it’s important to read articles, such as the Virginia Beach Lifeguard Association’s “Beach Safety”.
 Review it with your family members.
 Setting clear rules for the beach with your children helps everyone to stay safe.
 Read our article about how Swimming Lessons Save Children From Drowning.